MidnightDreamerX17/skill20/Skills/Music.md

 # Music (CHA)

 Magic Song: Magic Songs always last for one minute (6 combat rounds), unless otherwise noted for the song type.
-The number of songs per day is equal to either Half Music Level or Half Experience Level, whichever is most favorable to the character at the beginning of the day.
-The bonus given by a Magic Song is equal to Half Music Level.
+The number of songs per day is equal to half their Music Level.
+For example, a Music Level of 10 allows five songs per day.
+The bonus given by a Magic Song is equal to half their Music Level.
 The song type determines what the bonus is applied to:

 - Song of Aesthetic: Calm down crowds
 - Song of Battle: All attack accuracy rolls